yale-redcap/yes3-exporter/documents/technical.md

 The export name is "normalized" by converting to lower case and replacing spaces and other non-alphanumeric characters with underscores.

->Future versions of the YES3 Exporter will include execution-ready generated code - in SAS, R and possibly other formats - tailored to the specific export.
+>Future versions of the YES3 Exporter may include execution-ready generated code - in SAS, R and possibly other formats - tailored to the specific export.
 This code will be added to the YES3 Exporter payload.
 If you are writing code for importing YES3 Exports into datamarts and would like to share tips and techniques with us, please let us know.

 ### How export specifications are identified